motif-project/motif-node-docker/readme.md

 # Motif Deployment Guide

 This guide provides comprehensive instructions for deploying the Motif application using Docker and Docker Compose.
+Motif testnet is based on Holesky(eth testnet) and signet(btc).

+The Operator Node communicates with Motif core contracts deployed on holesky. [here](https://github.com/Layr-Labs/eigenlayer-contracts/tree/testnet-holesky?tab=readme-ov-file#current-testnet-deployment) are the latest contract addresses and furthur details on these contracts.

 ---